We compare what's there to find the best deals for you.

 You're now signed up.
 Great deals will soon be delivered to your inbox.

 Fun in Tenby is not all about building sand castles and lounging on the beaches though...

 The Victorian resort's diverse attractions also include a ruined, 13th-century medieval castle, a Tudor Merchant's House, Tenby Museum and Art Gallery, the Pembrokeshire Coast Path, St Catherine's Island, Caldey Island and St Mary's Church.

 Located on the coast of Pembrokeshire, on the south shore of Wales, Tenby hotels should be booked early in the summer months, as the town is a mecca for beach-loving sun seekers at this time of year.

 When it comes to hotels in Tenby, the range on offer is typical of a British seaside resort...

 At the top end of the market, luxury can be found at country house hotels on the edge of town as well as seafront Georgian buildings that have been converted to provide all the comforts and facilities needed for a good night's sleep.

-Smaller hotels without the views and B&Bs are also available for visitors looking for mid-range accommodation and budget hotels.
+Smaller places without the views and B&Bs are also available for visitors looking for mid-range accommodation and budget rooms.
 But you won't find any of the major hotel brand names in Tenby, as all the accommodation in the area is locally run.